kalleeljaspf/Testrep/getting-started.rst

 ####

-Download and install Visual Studio 2017 Community edition from https://www.visualstudio.com/vs/office-tools/ When installing VS choose (st least) the following:
+Download and install Visual Studio 2017 Community edition from https://www.visualstudio.com/vs/office-tools/ When installing VS choose (at least) the following:

 - **.NET desktop development** - Found in Windows section
 - **ASP.NET and web pevelopment** - Found in Web & Cloud section